-Born in 1922, to sharecroppers Mattie and Ed Henry on the Flowers plantation in Coahoma County outside of Clarksdale, Mississippi, Aaron Henry would come of age in the era of segregation, fight in World War II, and return home from war ready campaign for civil rights and serve his country as an elected official.
+Born on July 2, 1922, to sharecroppers Mattie and Ed Henry on the Flowers plantation in Coahoma County outside of Clarksdale, Mississippi, Aaron Henry would come of age in the era of segregation, fight in World War II, and return home from war ready campaign for civil rights and serve his country as an elected official.
 Henry was instrumental in the formation of the Regional Council of Negro Leadership (RCNL), the Council of Federated Organizations (COFO) and the Mississippi Freedom Democratic Party (MFDP), all organizations dedicated to registering black Mississippians and making them politically active.
 He was also an activist with the National Association for the Advancement of Colored People (NAACP), rising to the rank of state president in 1959.

 Aaron Henry was drafted by the U.S. Army in 1943.
 Following the end of World War II, he enrolled at the Pharmacy School at Xavier University in New Orleans in the fall of 1946.
 Henry returned to Clarksdale in 1950, and that same year, married Noelle Michael, and opened the Fourth Street Drug Store.
 His drug store would serve as a gathering place for Civil Rights activists until it burned down in 1993.
 In 1961, Henry organized a boycott of stores in the Clarksdale area demanding integration of all public facilities, school desegregation, and voting rights.
 During the spring of 1963, someone broke the front windows of Henry’s pharmacy, and his home was firebombed.
 Despite the attempted intimidation, the boycott remained in effect until the passage of the Civil Rights Act of 1964.